BillyDM/billydm.github.io/content/blog/rust_vs_cpp.md

 ---

-# The metallic elephant in the room
+# The non-metallic elephant in the room

 And lastly, there's [Carbon](https://github.com/carbon-language/carbon-lang) on the horizon.
 A C++-compatible language with a cleaner syntax and a memory-safe subset seems like a killer solution.
 If it's successful, it might just well be *the* language that supersedes C++.